 Advent of Code 2015 - Day 23 - Opening the Turing Lock

-On the twenty third day of Advent of Code 2015 we are asked to help ‘Little Jane Marie’ run a program on a computer she got for Christmas.
+On the twenty-third day of Advent of Code 2015, we are asked to help ‘Little Jane Marie’ run a program on a computer she got for Christmas.

 Part 1

 The computer has two registers (a and b), along with six different instructions.
-For part one we are asked to execute the provided program and determine what the value of the b register will be after the termination.
+For part one, we are asked to execute the provided program and determine what the value of the b register will be after termination.
 To begin, we will parse the provided input instruction listing into a form we can process going forward.

 const registers = ['a', 'b'] as const;